G4lile0/tinyGS/README.md

 * **IoTWebConf2** (**Required:** 2.3.0@4m1g0) https://github.com/4m1g0/IotWebConf2
 * **PubSubCluent (with modifications)** (recomended 2.7) https://github.com/knolleary/pubsubclient

-**Note for Arduino IDE Users**: Some of this libraries have modifications compared to the original ones, so make sure you use the version listed here or just copy the libraries from the `lib`folder to avoid problems.
+**Note for Arduino IDE Users**: Some of these libraries have modifications compared to the original ones, so make sure you use the version listed here or just copy the libraries from the `lib` folder to avoid problems.
 On PubSubClient it is mandatory to set `MQTT_MAX_PACKET_SIZE` to 1000 on the `PubSubClient.h` file.
-Platformio users don't have to worry about this as Platformio handle all of this automatically.
+Platformio users don't have to worry about this as Platformio will handle all of this automatically.